Reverse Hoteling: Best Practices for the Hybrid Office

 Reverse hoteling is just one strategy for bringing this flexibility to workers in a practical way.

-reverse hoteling benefits
+Benefits of reverse hoteling

 Better space utilization

 Real estate costs typically make up a significant portion of an organization’s overall budget.
-Cutting back on the number of desks for employees can help maximize occupancy to increase cost savings, as available desks can balance with actual in-office employees.
+Cutting back on the number of desks for employees can help maximize occupancy and increase cost savings, as available desks can balance with actual in-office employees.

-In other words, valuable deskspace doesn’t have to sit empty, just because a worker happens to be out for the day.
+In other words, valuable deskspace doesn’t have to sit empty just because a worker happens to be out for the day.

 Improved collaboration